Game Of Bones: The Only March Madness Bracket That Will Satisfy Your

 Season 3, episode 7

 A captive Theon thinks his torture has abated with a surprise threesome.
-Instead, once things really get going, his favorite body part is hacked off.
+Instead, once things really get going, his favourite body part is hacked off.
 Watch here.

 Joffrey & Sadism in “Garden Of Bones”